by Gruffydd Meredith

 And this imposter media and press often pushes the same old divisive anti Wales propaganda which thrives on division and petty infighting.
 Much of this is also polarised and simplistic – polarised into non Welsh speakers as a monolithic block versus Welsh speakers as a monolithic block.
 This deliberately misses out on the amazing richness of Wales.

-A mainstream independent media and press created by and for all Welsh citizens would celebrate the wonder and diversity of Wales and of Welsh culture in both English and Welsh language, rather than being tied down by negativity in the form of polarised and dated obsessions of Welsh speakers v English speakers.
+A mainstream independent media and press created by and for all Welsh citizens would celebrate the wonder and diversity of Wales and of Welsh culture in both the English and Welsh language, rather than being tied down by negativity in the form of polarised and dated obsessions of Welsh speakers v English speakers.

 And, although something that is being increasingly celebrated, it’s high time that the English speaking Welsh culture of Wales is given more attention in a Welsh national/nationalist context alongside the Welsh speaking culture – not because they are in competition with each other but because they complement each other and are both different expression of the same roots.